-18.09 PENSION PLAN
+18.10 PENSION PLAN

-Effective August 1st, 2009 and each year thereafter, the Employer will deposit one percent (1.0%) of an employee's previous year's gross salary into a registered retirement savings plan or registered pension plan for regular employees with greater than one (1) year of continuous service.
-Effective August 1st, 2018, the Employer will deposit one and one-half percent (1.5%) of an employee's previous year's gross salary into a registered retirement savings plan or registered pension plan for regular employees with greater than one (1) year of continuous service.
-Effective August 1st, 2019, the Employer will deposit two percent (2%) of an employee's previous year's gross salary into a registered retirement savings plan or registered pension plan for regular employee's with greater than one (1) year of continuous service.
+Effective August 1st, 2020 and each year thereafter, the Employer will deposit two percent (2%) of an employee's previous year's gross salary into a registered retirement savings plan or registered pension plan for regular employees with greater than one (1) year of continuous service.
 The carrier will be chosen by the Employer following consultation with the employees.